The state of password security

 Unfortunately, everyone is at risk of having their personal information stolen.
 Every day you hear about companies that have experienced data breaches, and if that company has your information, you’re at risk.
 Hackers collect this data and then sell it on the black market.
 And with the high rate of password reuse, it’s likely that if you’re personal information is stolen your business accounts are compromised too.
 Businesses are at high risk because of poor employee password behavior.

 Stay safe by regularly changing your passwords on all accounts, not just those that have been breached, and be sure to use unique and strong passwords.
-If you aren’t sure of the strength of your password, use the password strength checker on this page to help.
+If you aren’t sure of the strength of your password, use the password strength checker to help.

 Tips for creating a secure password